 - e.
 Be sited in a manner that evaluates the proximity of the facility to residential structures and residential zoning district boundaries. - f.
 Take into consideration the uses on adjacent and nearby properties and the compatibility of the WCF to these uses. - g.
 Be compatible with the surrounding topography. - h.
 Be compatible with the surrounding tree coverage and foliage. - i.
 Be compatible with the design of the site, with particular reference to design characteristics that have the effect of reducing or eliminating visual obtrusiveness. - j.
 Take into consideration the impact on the surrounding area of the proposed ingress and egress, if any. - 3.
 Alternative Tower Structures located in the Public Right-of-Way.
-Alternative Tower Structures and associated Small Cells, or Micro Cells may be deployed in the Public Right-of-Way through the utilization of a Poles, Distribution Line, or similar structure.
+Alternative Tower Structures and associated Small Cells, or Micro Cells may be deployed in the Public Right-of-Way through the utilization of a Poles, Distribution Lines, or similar structures.
 Such WCFs shall remain subject to the Town of Castle Rock Transportation Design Criteria Manual, as applicable, and the Alternative Tower Structures standards of approval noted above, and subject to the following additional design criteria: - a.
-To the extent that an Alternative Tower Structure is a vertical structure located in the Public Right-of-Way, with respect to its pole-mounted components, be located on or within a Pole serving another utility. - b.
-With respect to its pole components, such components shall be located on or within a new Pole where other utility Distribution Lines are aerial, if there are no reasonable alternatives, and the applicant is authorized to construct the new Pole. - c.
+Any pole mounted components shall be located on or within a Pole. - b.
+Where Distribution Lines are aerial, pole-mounted components shall be located on an existing Pole or an existing Distribution Line. - c.
 To the extent reasonably feasible, be consistent with the size and shape of the pole-mounted equipment installed by communications companies on Poles near the Alternative Tower Structure. - d.
 Be sized to minimize the negative aesthetic impacts to the Public Right-of-Way. - e.
-Be designed such that antenna installations on a traffic signal pole are placed in a manner so that the size, appearance, and function of the traffic signal pole will not be considerably altered. - f.
-Require that any ground mounted equipment be located in a manner necessary to address both public safety and aesthetic concerns in the reasonable discretion of the Town, and may, where appropriate and reasonably feasible based upon technical, construction and engineering requirements, require a flush-to-grade underground equipment vault. - g.
-Shall not alter vehicular circulation or parking within the Right-of-Way or impede vehicular, bicycle, or pedestrian access or visibility along the Right-of-Way. - h.
+Be designed such that antenna installations on a traffic signal pole are placed in a manner so that the size and appearance of the traffic signal pole will not be considerably altered. - f.
+Shall not alter vehicular circulation or parking within the Right-of-Way or impede vehicular, bicycle, or pedestrian access or visibility along the Right-of-Way. - g.
 The Alternative Tower Structure must comply with the Americans with Disabilities Act and all local, state, and federal law and regulations.